-Meal 3 is usually a large serving of green vegetables, and some sort of protein.
+Meal 3 is usually a large serving of green vegetables and some sort of protein.
 I try to use proteins and veggies that taste good cold.
-For example, asparagus and grilled chicken thighs with Dijon mustard tends to go down easily when cold.
+For example, asparagus and grilled chicken thighs with Dijon mustard tend to go down easily when cold.
 I will usually try to eat meal 3 4-5 hours into my shift.

-We couldn’t talk about nutrition without talking supplements.
-I personally take three: fish oil, vitamin d, and quality multivitamin.
+We couldn’t talk about nutrition without discussing supplements.
+I personally take three: fish oil, vitamin d, and a quality multivitamin.
 I do not supplement with whey protein or take pre or post workout supplements, I am not saying you shouldn’t take these products you need to tailor your supplement stack to your goals and lifestyle, but what I will say is that many of these supplements are poor quality, and the industry is largely unregulated take this into consideration when purchasing supplements.
-It is also important to mention that many supplements will make you “pop” on standard drug tests.
+It is also important to mention that many supplements will make you “pop” on the standard drug test.

 Remember, your body is built in the gym AND the kitchen.
 Fuel your body properly and it will perform when you need it to.
 Until next time eat well, train hard, and stay safe.